- Home/

 Bonuses are withheld at 22% (or 37% for amounts over $1 million) when issued separately or at your regular tax rate when combined with your paycheck.

-Most bonuses have taxes withheld at 22%, with bonuses over $1 million taxed at 37%.
+Most bonuses have taxes withheld at 22%, with bonuses over $1 million taxed at 37%, per IRS Publication 15.
 The actual amount deducted depends on how your company issues the bonus, which can create tax surprises come filing season.
+The 22% and 37% withholding rates apply to both 2025 and 2026 — these rates have not changed.

-The federal tax withholding rate for bonuses is 22% for bonuses under $1 million and 37% for bonuses over $1 million.
-However, the actual amount deducted from your paycheck depends on how your employer issues your bonus—either as part of your regular paycheck or separately.
+The federal tax withholding rate for bonuses is 22% for bonuses under $1 million and 37% for bonuses over $1 million — unchanged for both 2025 and 2026.
+The actual amount deducted from your paycheck depends on how your employer issues your bonus: as part of your regular paycheck or separately.

 Your bonus will be taxed using one of two methods: the flat-rate method or the aggregate method.

-"This happens when your bonus is considered supplemental income and typically appears on a separate paycheck from your regular income," says Christine Damico, CFP and financial planner at Domain Money.
+"This happens when your bonus is considered supplemental income and typically appears on a separate paycheck from your regular income," explains Christine Damico, CFP and financial planner at Domain Money.

 This method is straightforward to calculate.
 If you earn a $10,000 bonus, you can expect $2,200 withheld for taxes and $7,800 issued to you.